Team-BHP > Shifting gears

 If you get serious, you can then get a basic tracker that can track the objects.
 These are relatively cheaper (cost about 30K) and you can do exposures upto a minute with these trackers.

-graaja is online now (10) Thanks
+graaja is offline (10) Thanks

 Old 24th March 2021, 14:03 #28